Last Updated on January 17, 2023 by Pinpoint 250

 Buying Raw Coffee Beans

 This is where things start to get a little complicated.
-Not only are there plenty of places to buy raw coffee beans, but you also need to know what kind of beans you want to buy.
+There are plenty of places to buy raw coffee beans, but you also need to know what kind of beans you want.
 Arabica?
 Robusta?
 Then there’s Fair-Trade or Organic.
 What about blending different beans?

-How Long Does It Take To Roast Your Own Coffee Beans?
+How Long Does It Take to Roast Your Coffee Beans?

 The longer your roast coffee beans, the stronger the flavor.
 How long it takes will depend on a few factors: the type of roaster you use, the number of beans in your roaster, the temperature, and the kind of roast you aim to achieve.